Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 to a community of like minded cycling enthusiasts who arrange regular rides around the Edinburgh and Lothian region several times a week.
 Our passionate cycling professionals are knowledgable and skilled, ensuring everyone has a cycling experience to remember.
-Visitors to the website will be able to view detailed maintenence requirements as well as book onto any of our group rides which roll out each morning, catering to a range of cycling abilities.
+Visitors to the website will be able to view detailed maintenence plans as well as book onto any of our group rides which roll out each morning, catering to a range of cycling abilities.

  <img src="assets/images/readme-images/amiresponsive.png">